 If a new network configuration for a certain node is desired, the user creates the configuration, e.g., with the management console.
 The new configuration file is copied by the management console (or manually) to the exchangefiles directory.
-Further, the user defines the wait cycles (interval between two cfagent runs, in our case two minutes) until the configuration becomes permanent.
+Further, the user defines the wait cycles (interval between two cfagent runs, in our case two minutes) until the configuration is permanent.

-During the first cfengine cycle every node that has the node with the new configuration as its own peer, receives the information about the new configuration.
-The configuration is not further processed, except for publishing it to other nodes.
+During the first cfengine cycle every node that has the node with the new configuration as its own peer, gets the information about the new configuration.
+The configuration is not further processed, except of publishing it to other nodes.

-Once the cfagent becomes aware of its newer configuration files in the network.test directory, it classifies itself to be member of a new class.
+The cfagent realizes the newer configuration files in the network.test directory.
+The node is classified to belong to a new class.
 This invokes an external bash module that takes care of the setup.
 It discovers whether any dynamical network setup needs to be done (DHCP).
 If this is the case, the node delays the update to the next cycle.
-This procedure is repeated until there is only statical configuration information left.
+This procedure is repeated until there is only statical configuration information.
 We have configured udhcpc to virtually change the state of the device from dynamic to static after having received the IP address from the DHCP server.
 This static configuration is written back and propagated as the new configuration to the node's peers.
 After all nodes have static IP addresses, the individual nodes save their current configuration and remove the user interaction file from previous updates.
 Further, they read the number of wait cycles to keep the new configuration before falling back to the old configuration.
 Then each individual node calculates the new /etc/hosts file and the changed interfaces (and only those) are restarted on the reconfigured node.
 The described update procedure does not happen simultaneously, but is done in a completely de-central way.